katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 NEON maintains accepted taxonomies for many of the taxonomic identification data we collect.
-NEON taxonomies are available for query via the API; they are also provided via an interactive user interface, the <a href="http://data.neonscience.org/static/taxon.html" target="_blank">Taxon Viewer</a>.
+NEON taxonomies are available for query via the API; they are also provided via an interactive user interface, the [Taxon Viewer](http://data.neonscience.org/static/taxon.html).

 NEON taxonomy data provides the reference information for how NEON validates taxa; an identification must appear in the taxonomy lists